SebastianWesolowski/s-template/templates/NextJs/NextJs15/templateCatalog/README.md-default.md

 ### Smoke Testing

 In this boilerplate, we use Storybook's out-of-the-box support for smoke testing to verify that components render correctly without any errors.
-Just run `yarn test-storybook` to perform smoke testing.
+Just run `yarn test:smoke` to perform smoke testing.
 Remember to write stories in JSX or TSX format only.
 Smoke testing and a lot of other functionalities dont work well with MDX stories.

 ## 🎨 Styling and Design System